 Table of contents

 Were you aware that the first living being to go into space was not a human?
 That’s right!
-Before humans were sent to space, animals were used to test whether space travel was safe for humans, and Laika was a brave and smart little dog who made history by being the first animal astronaut to orbit the Earth.
-In this article, we will learn about her incredible journey and her contribution to space exploration.
+Before humans were sent to space, animals were used to test whether space travel was safe for humans.
+For example, Laika was a brave and smart little dog who made history by being the first animal astronaut to orbit the Earth.

 Preparations for the Space Mission Sputnik 2